Run TMC

-Run TMC was the high-scoring trio of basketball teammates consisting of Tim Hardaway, Mitch Richmond and Chris Mullin.
+Run TMC was the high-scoring trio of Hall of Fame basketball teammates consisting of Tim Hardaway, Mitch Richmond and Chris Mullin.
 Starting in 1989, they played together for two seasons with the Golden State Warriors in the National Basketball Association (NBA).
-Coached by Don Nelson, the Warriors played a fast-paced, run-and-gun style, and Run TMC was the league's highest-scoring trio in the 1990–91 season.
+Coached by Don Nelson, who was also inducted into the Hall of Fame, the Warriors played a fast-paced, run-and-gun style, and Run TMC was the league's highest-scoring trio in the 1990–91 season.
 Despite their short time together, the popularity of Run TMC endured.
 Their name was a play on the hip hop group Run-DMC, with the first name initials of each member forming TMC.